 Dr. MurphyÕs leadership experience includes developing the first formal undergraduate program in computational biology in 1987 and founding the Merck Computational Biology and Chemistry program at Carnegie Mellon in 1999.
-These programs were important forerunners to the 2005 establishment of the joint Ph.D. program in computational biology with the University of Pittsburgh, Under his and Dr. BaharÕs leadership, this program was chosen as one of only ten awardees through Phase I of the HHMI-NIBIB Interfaces Initiative and received Phase II training grant from the National Institute of Biomedical Imaging and Bioengineering in 2009.
-Under Dr. MurphyÕs leadership, the Lane Center was granted department status within the School of Computer Science in September 2009.
+These programs were important forerunners to the 2005 establishment of the joint Ph.D. program in computational biology with the University of Pittsburgh.
+Under his and Dr. BaharÕs leadership, this program was chosen as one of only ten awardees through Phase I of the HHMI-NIBIB Interfaces Initiative and was one of only eight to receive a Phase II training grant from the National Institute of Biomedical Imaging and Bioengineering.
+Under Dr. MurphyÕs leadership, the Lane Center for Computational Biology was granted department status within the School of Computer Science in September 2009.

 Dr. Murphy received an A.B. in Biochemistry from Columbia College and a Ph.D. in Biochemistry from the California Institute of Technology.
 He was a Damon Runyon-Walter Winchell Cancer Foundation Postdoctoral Fellow with Dr. Charles Cantor at Columbia University.